google/zetasql/docs/conversion_rules.md

 `DATE`.

-Literal conversion is evaluated at analysis time, and gives an error if the input literal cannot be converted successfully to the target type.
+Literal conversion is evaluated at analysis time, and gives an error if the input literal can't be converted successfully to the target type.

-Note: String literals do not coerce to numeric types.
+Note: String literals don't coerce to numeric types.

 #### Parameter coercion